 As previously mentioned, the vehicle usually isn't covered against water damage.
 So if you are planning on driving an F-road that contains a river, you will need to drive with care and assess the risk before driving through the river.

-However, some agencies do offer additional insurance that covers damage caused to the vehicle from crossing rivers, such as this 'River Ford Crossing Protection' pictured below:
+Some agencies do offer additional insurance that covers damage caused to the vehicle from crossing rivers, such as this 'River Ford Crossing Protection' pictured below:

 What Is Self-Risk?